MateuszDyla/coding-standard/README.md

 We work on stable, supported and up-to-date versions of packages.
 We recommend you to do the same.

-Add repository to your `composer.json`
+Add repository and require-dev to your `composer.json`

 ```json
 "repositories": [